cucumber/aruba/README.md

 Our Vision:

-* Help our users to build better command line applications
+* Help our users to build better command line applications written in any programming language
 * Make creating documentation for command line simple and fun
 * Support the cucumber community in its effort to create a specification for all official cucumber implementations